 This popular studio is large, simple and has a good amount of light penetration.
 The teachers I've had mostly instruct in Spanish, but provide English translations for key movements.

 They also offer 200 hr yoga teacher training if you're looking to dig deeper into the practice.

-This is a strong contender for the best place for new Cuenca expats or travellers alike to start their yoga search.
-It has a modern approach which might be comfortable with your previous practice and it's a great jumping off point for new yogis.
+This is a strong contender for the best place for new Cuenca expats or travelers alike to start their yoga search.
+It has a modern approach that might be comfortable with your previous practice and it's a great jumping-off point for new yogis.